 Unlike places like Panama and Costa Rica, Nicaragua is a place that is left generally unseen by travellers.
 A flourishing English-teaching job market, Nicaragua additionally stands apart as the most secure country in the area.
 New teachers are very much in demand with hiring regularly occurring all over the year apart from the Christmas time to mid-January.
 Nearby, in-person interviews are the standard for the recruiting process.

-Minimum pay packages are offered to English teachers in the country; however, the lower cost for basic items, in contrast with Europe or the USA, permits an average and pleasant lifestyle.
+Decent pay packages are offered to English teachers with online TEFL/TESOL certification; however, the lower cost for basic items, in contrast with Europe or the USA, permits an average and pleasant lifestyle.
 Monthly rent hardly goes past a limit of 150 USD while other fundamental necessities, for example, public vehicles and food are a lot more reasonable.
 Weeks comprise of 20 to 25 hours of work which leaves a lot of time for pursuing different interests and in voyaging and exploring around.

 A four-year degree for teaching in Nicaragua, however excessive, is generally preferred.
-TEFL accreditation is another normal prerequisite.
+Candidates who have pursued EFL/ESL teaching courses are preferred.
 Bilingual schools typically offer a maximum number of teaching opportunities with children making the most of the student populace.
 Bigger urban communities, for example, San Juan del Sur, Granada, Managua, and Leon ordinarily have the most instructing openings.
 English teachers regularly work on a tourist visa, renewable like clockwork by methods for a short excursion to Costa Rica.

 While it isn't important to hold a Bachelor's degree for getting some work in Nicaragua, numerous businesses will in general incline toward applicants with one.
 Those without a degree should prepare themselves for a serious pursuit of job search.